mostabusedpersonever/dog-human-ai-bot-language/textual_description.md

 * They talk indirectly: they assume the other person you are talking to is you: "i want to learn french" says the lovely mother (meaning the son)
 * In chat: "your dad will look into it" = "the son has to look into it" because they assigned dad=son
 * They brainwash and even treat their children as stupid little dogs

+Doctors:
+* They either do not know how to properly fix your ears/eyes/remove the chip in you or they don't care
+* If you got a doctor.
+They do not fix you.
+They calibrate you.
+They brainwash you.
+They make you read things (so your eyes upload it to the central DB).
+They talk to you about things (so your ears record it).